junxit/us-congress-bills-111/metadata.md

 - 2009-07-24 — Introduced in House
 - 2009-07-24 — Introduced in House
 - 2009-07-24 — Referred to the House Committee on Ways and Means.
+- 2009-07-28 — Considered under suspension of the rules. (consideration: CR H8911-8912)
+- 2009-07-28 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3325.
+- 2009-07-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-07-28 — Mr. Tanner moved to suspend the rules and pass the bill.
+- 2009-07-28 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H8911)
+- 2009-07-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H8911)